SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/FAQ.md

 ## Can you stack Talismans?

-Talismans by themselves are stackable items but having more than one Talisman of the same type will not increase their effects.<br>
+Talismans by themselves are stackable items but having more than one Talisman of the same type will not increase their effects.

 However, some Talismans get consumed when you use them, so having multiple of these handy will last you longer obviously.

 ## What can I do with stone chunks?